giucamp/density/README.md

 *_ALLOCATOR | For monolithic containers this parameter must model the [UntypedAllocator](http://peggysansonetti.it/tech/density/html/UntypedAllocator_concept.html) concept.
 For paged container, it must model both [UntypedAllocator](http://peggysansonetti.it/tech/density/html/UntypedAllocator_concept.html) and [PagedAllocator](http://peggysansonetti.it/tech/density/html/PagedAllocator_concept.html).
 RUNTIME_TYPE | Type responsible of type-erasing the elements.
 The builtin class [runtime_type](http://peggysansonetti.it/tech/density/html/classdensity_1_1runtime__type.html) allows to specify which features you want to be exposed by the elements (copy costruction, comparison, or a custom Update(float dt) method) by composition.
 Anyway, if you already have in your project a reflection or type-erasure mechanism, you can define a custom type modelling the [RuntimeType concept](http://peggysansonetti.it/tech/density/html/RuntimeType_concept.html).

-Here is an example of heterogeneous_array:
+Here is an example of how an heterogeneous_array can be created and iterated:

         struct Widget { virtual void draw() { /* ... */ } };
         struct TextWidget : Widget { virtual void draw() override { /* ... */ } };